knowthelist/fhem-tablet-ui/README.md

 - **data-limits-part**  : part number of the space separated value to show or an RegEx (default '-1' -> all)
 - **data-unit** : add a unit after a numeric value. use encoded strings e.g. "%B0C%0A"
 - **data-substitution**: regex-substitution to apply on the value.
 Standard regex notation (s/regex/subst/modifier) is expected
-- **class**     : small, large, big, bigger, thin, red, green, blue, orange, darker, timestamp, w1x, w2x, w3x
+- **class**     : small, large, big, bigger, thin, red, green, blue, orange, darker, timestamp, w1x, w2x, w3x, circleborder

 See [examples](#label) of Label